benbotto/node-data-mapper/README.md

 ##### Joins

 Joins are completed using the ```innerJoin```, ```leftOuterJoin```, and ```rightOuterJoin``` methods.
-Each of these methods takes a meta object that describes the join operation, along with an optional object containing paremter values (in case the join has parameters that need to be replaced).
+Each of these methods takes a meta object that describes the join operation, along with an optional object containing parameter values (in case the join has parameters that need to be replaced).
 The meta object has the following format:

 ```js
 {